 Creamy, flavorful, and ready in about 30 minutes, this vegan butternut squash soup recipe is one you don’t want to miss!
 It’s easy to make and perfect for meal prep.
 It’s the ultimate Fall comfort food.

 The Eat With Clarity kitchen is in fullllll Fall mode.
 Sweet potato smoothies, this butternut squash soup, lentil chili, butternut squash risotto, and pumpkin everything.
 It permanently smells like cinnamon in my kitchen and I’m definitely not complaining.

 Sit by the fire with a bowl full of this vegan butternut squash soup and top it off with some crispy roasted chickpeas.
 Does that not sound the perfect Fall Sunday evening?!

 Cut the squash in half lengthwise.
 Scoop out the seeds from the bottom of the squash and discard.
 The seeds are sometimes latched on really well to the squash, so you can also scoop them out after they roast if it’s easier.

-Add the squash to a baking tray lined with parchment paper or a silicone baking mat with the peeled carrots.
+Add the squash to a baking tray lined with parchment paper and place the cut side down.

 Add the carrots and drizzle a tablespoon of olive oil on top and bake for 40-45 minutes or until the squash is easily pierced with a fork.

-Roasting the butternut squash for this soup yields major flavor that you have to taste yourself to believe.
+Roasting the butternut squash for this soup yields major flavor that you can’t get from boiling or steaming the squash.
 Coupled with the sautéed onions and garlic, ugh, I wish I had some leftover!